aspnet/RoslynCodeDomProvider/README.md

 for an introduction to Microsoft.CodeDom.Providers.DotNetCompilerPlatform.

 ## Updates
++ #### Version 4.1.0 (preview1)
+    - #### Refreshed current compilers
+        In keeping with the new versioning scheme for this project, the version has been revved to 4.1 to match the version of the compilers included.

+    - #### No more old compilers
+        Stop carrying old versions of compilers.
+If you upgrade to get new compilers, you get new compilers.
+The old compilers that might carry references to binaries that get flagged in security scans even though the binaries don't get copied to the ouput directory... they just won't be included in the package anymore.

+    - #### .Net >= 4.7.2
+        As a result of not keeping older compilers packaged in this project, we can no longer support versions before 4.7.2 because compiler versions 3.0 and newer only support 4.7.2+.

+    - #### Drop install.ps1, Rely more on msbuild
+        Nuget has moved on from install.ps1.
+We had one foot in the msbuild camp before, and one foot still in the install.ps1 camp.
+Time to just jump in with both feet.
+See the 'RoslynRegisterInConfig' setting description below.

 + #### Version 3.11.0 (preview1)
     - #### Refreshed compilers
         In keeping with the new versioning scheme for this project, the version has been revved to 3.11 to match the version of the compilers included.